top of page

 jjustlikemedolls@yahoo.com

-I grew up in Detroit Michigan but spent my happiest times with my grandmother in Mississippi where I was encouraged to create whatever I wanted no matter what medium.
-I made dolls out of coke bottles with hair of corn silk among other things.
-The last doll-making venture of my childhood was at 16 when I was told I had to grow up and think about going to nursing school.
+I grew up in Detroit, Michigan, but spent my happiest times with my grandmother in Mississippi, where I was encouraged to create whatever I wanted, no matter what medium.
+I made dolls out of Coke bottles with hair of corn silk, among other things.
+The last doll-making venture of my childhood was 16 when I was told I had to grow up and think about going to nursing school.
 No art school for me, I needed something to fall back on.
-I have; however, been able to take art classes through the years and everything I have learned goes into the making of the dolls.
+I have, however, been able to take art classes through the years, and everything I have learned goes into the making of the dolls.

 Doll making came back into my life about 15 years ago when I started with Cabbage Patch dolls.
 Then I discovered the Lenci dolls of Signora Elena di Scavini.
-These pressed felt beauties won my heart.
+These pressed-felt beauties won my heart.
 I knew I had to work in cloth.
-Not just play dolls in cloth but realistic, collectable, art dolls.
+Not just play dolls in cloth but realistic, collectible, art dolls.
 There is something quite organic about cloth.
 It breathes.
 Inspiration for my work comes from many areas.
-I can see a picture, or a person on the street.
+I can see a picture or a person on the street.
 I can hear a phrase or a name.
-It might be from a T.V program or a play.
+It might be from a TV program or a play.
 Maybe a dream or a feeling.
 I prefer to create dolls that “say” something.
 I don’t like to do dolls that just stand there.

 My dolls have been shown in several doll shows.
-I am most proud of an exhibit I participated in with NIADA (National Institute of American Doll Artists) at the Chicago convention 2000.
-Hagar and Ishmael were nominated for Dolls of Excellence award for 2001 and are featured in Dolls of Color 2001 calendar.
-Kwanzaa Couple is featured in the book “Here Comes the Bride Dolls”.
+I am most proud of an exhibit I participated in with NIADA (National Institute of American Doll Artists) at the Chicago Convention in 2000.
+Hagar and Ishmael were nominated for the Dolls of Excellence award for 2001 and are featured in the Dolls of Color 2001 calendar.
+Kwanzaa Couple is featured in the book “Here Comes the Bride Dolls.”

 I hope I never create the perfect doll.
 I will look for her forever.
 Each doll is a learning process.
 Each an instructor for the next